pinterest/.github/CODE_OF_CONDUCT.md

 be kept confidential and an appropriate response for each incident will be evaluated.

-If the [PROJECT] maintainers do not uphold and enforce this code of conduct in good faith, community leadership will hold them accountable.
+If the maintainers do not uphold and enforce this code of conduct in good faith, community leadership will hold them accountable.